xpgo/xpgo.github.io/_posts/infor/2019-10-28-build-petsc-msys2.md

 # clone from git, install git with pacman if you have not
 git clone https://github.com/petsc/petsc.git

+# in config/configure.py, if you are using MSYS2 instead of Cygwin, comment out the line:
+# chkdosfiles()

 # goto the PETSc dir
 cd /f/Github/petsc
 export PETSC_DIR=`pwd`